 As a continuation of our last how-to-guide on How to Sell Fine Jewelry on Amazon, we’ll go one step further to explain how to create 360 jewelry videos on Amazon.
 Read through to find out!

-We mentioned in our previous how to sell fine jewelry on Amazon guide, that not everyone is allowed to sell fine jewelry on Amazon.
+We mentioned in our previous post titled, How to Sell Fine Jewelry on Amazon, that not everyone is allowed to sell fine jewelry on the e-commerce platform.
 Amazon has very stringent requirements so that there are only high-quality sellers on their platform.
 As a recap, here are some of the requirements you must meet:

 - You must be on a Professional Selling Plan

-- You need at least 12 months selling experience plus have an annual turnover of at least $50,000
+- You need at least 12 months selling experience and you must have an annual turnover of at least $50,000

 - You must have an existing brick-and-mortar store with an annual revenue of $50,000